ibhattacharj/LocalVibes/team/m3/roles.md

 ## Zainab Al Namer - Timekeeper
 - **Role**: Manages the timing of all team activities.
 Bob ensures that meetings start and end on time, keeps track of deadlines, and reminds the team of upcoming due dates.
 - **Top 3 Commits**:
-  1. [Commit 1](https://github.com/ibhattacharj/LocalVibes/commit/edaf8d45e07c80f0d5b96db2729ee6d400097144): Checked the availability of all team members and created a schedule to meet regularly.
+  1. [Commit 1](https://github.com/ibhattacharj/LocalVibes/commit/f082d3fecd7f7aaefa65e0475641cce413a12509): Created the event Page, so when a user clicks on an event (from search results or home page) the event details gets expanded
-  2. [Commit 2](https://github.com/ibhattacharj/LocalVibes/commit/0409187de55fab03a171ad26020cb50c61f73f75): Updated the Users.md file to reflect what we discussed about users of out application.
+  2. [Commit 2](https://github.com/ibhattacharj/LocalVibes/commit/038b4c4146c687f0711809b9d1622119f01eb6dd): Implemented Add/Remove button to add the event to the interested in section or remove it.
-  3. [Commit 3](https://github.com/ibhattacharj/LocalVibes/commit/73344b62c48fc3446574e2c21f6fe55e02e98cea): Updated the reports file to reflect my contributions for Milestone 2.
+  3. [Commit 3](https://github.com/ibhattacharj/LocalVibes/commit/5ae2ab7907c4abf235616eca54707d924171f8ea): Implement a share button that enables copying the link of the event to share.

 ## Zaida - Note-Taker
 - **Role**: Records detailed notes during meetings and ensures that action items are clearly communicated.
 Carol is responsible for distributing meeting minutes to the team after each session.